sanity-io/GROQ/spec/Section 3 -- Execution.md

 should assign a score of 2.0 to any document where `a > 1`, and a score of 1.0 to any non-matching document.

+For logical expressions, the score is the sum of the clauses of the expression evaluates to `true`, otherwise 0.0.
+In other words:

+* `true && false` receives the score 0.0.
+* `true && true` receives the score 2.0.
+* `true || true` receives the score 2.0.
+* `true || false` receives the score 1.0.

 The scoring function for `match` is left as an implementation detail and not covered by this specification.
-For example, an implementation may choose to use a TD/IDF scoring function that uses the text corpus and language configuration for the given field to compute a text score.
+For example, an implementation may choose to use a TD/IDF or similar text scoring function that uses the text corpus and language configuration for the given field to compute a text score.

-A boosted predicate simply adds the boost value to the score.
-For example, `boost(a > 1, 10)` would return `11` for any expression matching `a > 1`.
+A boosted predicate simply adds the boost value to the score if the predicate matches.
+For example, `boost(a > 1, 10)` would result in a score of 11 for any expression matching `a > 1`.

 ## Query execution